mongodb/docs-realm/source/includes/manage-user-sessions.rst

 App Services manages sessions with access tokens and refresh tokens.
 Client SDKs supply the logic to manage tokens and provide them with requests.

-Realm *does not* automatically refresh access tokens.
+Realm *does not* automatically refresh the refresh token.
 When the refresh token expires, the user must log in again.

 For more information on managing user sessions and tokens, see :ref:`<user-sessions>`